rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 }
 ```

 There is a good chance you'll have to run this script quite a few times before all of the incompatibilities get resolved.
 Keep in mind that SqlPackage utility does not parse dynamic SQL.
-Your DB may export successfully and then fail to work as expected because of the multipart names in dynamic SQL parts of your code.
+It may also miss other compatibility issues.
+Your DB may export successfully and then fail to work as expected.
+Use [Microsoft DMA tool](https://docs.microsoft.com/en-us/sql/dma/dma-overview) to check for other compatibility issues.

+# Conclusion

+The original estimate for the migration was close to a year of manual refactoring by a team of SQL programmers.
+Using mirror tables and proxy stored procedures cut the migration time to 6 weeks.
+The full automation of the process allowed us to retrace our steps and re-run the entire migration with a press of a button every time a new problem was uncovered.
+We would not be able to complete the migration so fast if it wasn't for that level of automation.

 ---

-*It took me close to 3 months of dogged pursuit and going down numerous rabbit holes to get to the point where I could take all the 184 production DBs, run them through the conversion process and import .bacpac files into Azure SQL with just a few clicks.
-I hope the information I shared here will make your migration project a bit easier.*
+*This post is based on my recent experience migrating a real estate management system with hundreds of MS SQL databases from on-prem to Azure SQL.
+Read my other articles for more learnings from that project.*